connorfarrell7/Group4_Project/README.md

 - Dwelling Provided??
 - History of Backlogs??

+### Questions We Hope To Answer

+### Machine Learning Model

-Utilizing these traits from our dataset, we are going to train a classification model - a subcategory of Supervised Machine Learning – to determine the likelihood of acceptance for future applicants.
+Utilizing these traits from our dataset, we are going to train a classification model - a subcategory of Supervised Machine Learning â€“ to determine the likelihood of acceptance for future applicants.

+### Database Integration

 ### Team Communication